Don Rogers: Blessings from the sting

 But it’s also play, what the psychologist Mihaly Csikszentmihalyi defines as flow from a concentration so profound a soul forgets existence in pursuit of the right sequence of words, that gateway to another reality achieved through abstraction.
 Where 26 pieces of code put you on a beach, not just reading about it but there, if only I can get the sequence just right.

-Don Rogers is the publisher of the Sierra Sun and The Union, based in Grass Valley.
+Don Rogers is the publisher of : The Wildwood Independent, Sierra Sun and The Union, based in Grass Valley.
 He can be reached at drogers@sierrasun.com or 530-477-4299.

 Start a dialogue, stay on topic and be civil.